-The Peak District Partnership was formally known as the Derbyshire Dales and High Peak Local Strategic Partnership (established in 2003).
-It draws together organisations working in the Derbyshire Dales and High Peak from the statutory, voluntary and business sectors.
+The Peak District Partnership, formally known as the Derbyshire Dales and High Peak Local Strategic Partnership, draws together organisations working in the Derbyshire Dales and High Peak from the statutory, voluntary and business sectors.

 The Partnership aims to focus the collective resources of partners on priorities that have been agreed by partners and add value to existing activity.

 The Partnership is chaired by University of Derby (Buxton) Strategic Director, Dr Peter Dewhurst supported by Vice-Chair, Neil Moulden, Chief Executive of Derbyshire Dales Council for Voluntary Service.

 In December 2014 partners agreed a new Statement of Priorities 2015- 2019 [PDF 523KB].
 The Statement provides the framework for Partnership activity over the next five years and replaces the 2009-2014 Sustainable Community Strategy.